 NYS is a "non-endorsing" textbook or software state.
 School districts have the flexibility and responsibility to identify appropriate content and resources to help students achieve the Learning Standards.
 One suggestion would be to contact the major educational publishers for catalogs and review copies of their texts.
 Colleagues at other school districts are good sources for recommendations also.

-Another contact is the New York State Technology Education Association (NYSTEA).
+Another contact is the New York State Technology & Engineering Educators Association (NYSTEEA).

 9. Where can I get a copy of a syllabus for ...?